gabrielsoltz/metahub/README.md

 Under the key `cloudtrail`, you will find critical Cloudtrail events related to the affected resource, such as creating events.

-The events that we look for are defined by resource type, and you can add/modify the critical events for each resource type by editing the configuration file [resources.py](lib/config/resources.py).
+The Cloudtrail events that we look for are defined by resource type, and you can add, remove or change them by editing the configuration file [resources.py](lib/config/resources.py).

-For example for an affeted Security Group, MetaHub will look for the following events:
+For example for an affected resource of type Security Group, MetaHub will look for the following events:

 - `CreateSecurityGroup`: Security Group Creation event
 - `AuthorizeSecurityGroupIngress`: Security Group Rule Authorization event.